kc0bfv/notmet.net/content/ranked_choice_voting.md

 Then I tried to get three newspapers to use this app for their annual local "Best-Of" competitions.
 I targeted papers in my area, contacted their feature reps directly by phone and email, and got little call-back.
 Unfortunately I just didn't have time to stand on folks' desks, and then I had to move, and then I didn't have much more time to work on this.

 The demo is available over at <https://vote.notmet.net/>, and the source code is at [GitHub](https://github.com/kc0bfv/RankedChoiceRestaurants).
 Please let me know if you're interested in using this, as I'd be happy to talk you through customization.
 The demo deployment is on shared server resources, so a dedicated deployment would be much quicker than the demo.

+Also - I curate current events around Ranked Choice Voting (RCV) and post them to the [WT-Social US RCV Subwiki](https://wt.social/wt/ranked-choice-voting-in-the-us) and [the-social-network-who-must-not-be-named](https://www.facebook.com/rankedchoice/).

+Hey - if you're interested in a social network that's oriented more around news instead of commercializing its users, [use this link to sign up on WT-Social](https://wt.social/gi/karl-sickendick/webpage-joiners/fg8m).